The Dental Hygiene Academy of Sleep

 Release Date: January 23, 2023

-The medical history is dense with co-morbidities associated with undiagnosed or poorly-addressed airway complications, and can provide the dental practitioner with incredible data about early identification of these issues.
-The assessment phase begins with identifying how the medical history can provide clues to early detection of airway challenges.
+A patient’s medical history can be dense with comorbidities associated with undiagnosed or poorly-addressed airway complications, and can provide the dental practitioner with incredible data about early identification of these issues.
+Part 1 of the assessment phase begins with identifying how the medical history can provide clues to early detection of airway challenges.

 - Identify comorbidities associated with airway complications